jfischer/blog-examples/2015-10-file-walker/README.rst

 2. Softlinks to files (counted as files)
 3. Softlinks to directories (counted as files, should not follow the link)
 4. Directories with no access (counted as errors)
-5. Files with bad unicode characters (should be counted as errors, but aren't!)
+5. Files with bad unicode characters (should at least not fail on them)